OneUptime/oneuptime/ruby-sdk/fyipe/README.md

 tracker.setTags(tags)

-# all error exception captured are sent to your fyipe dashboard
+# all error exception captured are sent to your oneuptime dashboard

 # capturing errors in a begin and rescue
 begin